clau555/color-transfer/README.md

-# Color transfer using one-dimensional optimal transport
+# Color transfer

-A color transfer consists of giving the colors of a source image to a target image.<br>
+A color transfer consists of giving the colors of a source image to a target image.
-Here, a pixel of the source can be used only one time, and the two images must be of the same area.<br>
+**Here, a pixel of the source can be used only one time, and the two images must have the same area.**
 The operation then boils down to rearranging the pixels of the source image to make it resemble the target image as closely as possible.